-The purpose of the Audit Committee is to ensure, through the internal auditor and the independent public accountant, that the records of STRS Ohio properly reflect the transactions and conditions of the Retirement System in accordance with the laws of the State of Ohio, and are consistent with Board Policies.
+The purpose of the Audit Committee is to assist the Board in fulfilling the internal audit process, external audits/examinations/investigations, process for monitoring compliance, financial reporting, and engagement of external auditors while ultimately ensuring that the records of STRS Ohio properly reflect the transactions and conditions of the Retirement System in accordance with the laws of the State of Ohio and are consistent with Board Policies.

-The Internal Audit Department reports directly to the Audit Committee and administratively to the Executive Director.
-The Audit Committee will normally meet with the Executive Director, Deputy Executive Director - Finance and the Chief Audit Executive in exercising its responsibilities.
-However, the internal auditor or the independent public accountant may request to meet privately with the Audit Committee, to the extent permitted by law, if there are material weaknesses involving the office of the Executive Director or any other part of the organization, or if the Executive Director has failed to respond to recommendations of either the internal auditor or the independent public accountant.
+The Audit Committee communicates with the Executive Director, Deputy Executive Director - Finance and the Chief Audit Executive in exercising its responsibilities.
+The Internal Audit Department reports directly to the Audit Committee, while providing relevant administrative updates to the Executive Director.
+The Audit Committee may at any time seek information it requires from employees - all of whom are directed by the Board to cooperate with the Committee's requests - external auditors, consultants, and external parties.
+The Chief Audit Executive or the independent public accountant may meet privately with the Audit Committee, to the extent permitted by law, if there are material weaknesses, or other matters of significant concern, involving the office of the Executive Director or any other part of the organization, or if the Executive Or the independent public accountant.
 The work of the Audit Committee may be confidential to the extent allowed by law.